procore-oss/blueprinter/README.md

   "full_name": "Mr John Doe"
 }
 ```
+---
 </details>

 <details>
-<summary>Defining an identifier directly in the Blueprint</summary>
+<summary>Defining An Identifier Directly In The Blueprint</summary>
+---
 You can also pass a block to an identifier:

 ```ruby